-Harassment of Other Students or Student Groups or Third Parties when reported, whether or not the harassment rises to the level of creating a "hostile environment."
+Harassment of Other Students or Student Groups or Third Parties

+Harassment is defined as unwelcome conduct on the basis of actual or perceived membership in a class protected by policy or law.
+Students are prohibited from engaging in harassment under this Code.
+The University will act to remedy all forms of harassment on the basis of a protected category when reported, whether or not the harassment rises to the level of creating a "hostile environment."
 Specific forms of prohibited conduct include: